 Is the house brick here to stay?

-Wienerberger, a leading supplier of wall, roof and landscaping innovations, has launched its brand new Wienerberger e4 brick house™ concept.
-Using over 200 years of expertise and innovation, Wienerberger has analysed economic and social trends to unveil a unique archetype that directly addresses the UK market need.
-Wienerberger’s leading clay brick and wall technology provides the blueprint for the house of tomorrow – an aspirational living space that is practical, sustainable and innovative.
+Wienerberger, a leading supplier of wall, roof and landscaping innovations, has launched it’s brand new Wienerberger e4 brick house™ concept.
+Using over 200 years of expertise and innovation, Wienerberger has analysed economic and social trends to unveil a unique archetype that directly addresses the UK market needs.
+Wienerberger’s leading clay brick and wall technology provide the blueprint for the house of tomorrow – an aspirational living space that is practical, sustainable and innovative.